swisscatplus/EM_onrobot/README.md

 ## Deployment of a New Robot

 ### Hardware Setup
-- Mount and wire the robot using the CAD and Electrical Schematics
+- Mount and wire the robot according to the CAD and Electrical Schematics
 - Insert the fully charged battery into the back holder
 - Wait some time for the Raspberry Pi to initialize
 - Place the RPi within Wi-Fi range.